Latin American Space Challenge

 1,000 meters apogee with solid rocket propulsion system;

-1,000 meters apogee with hybrid or liquid rocket propulsion system; or
+3,000 meters apogee with solid rocket propulsion system; or

 Target AGL apogee with hybrid or liquid rocket propulsion system.